freitzzz/socof-practical-exercise-1/README.md

 ![solution_overview](diagrams/res/master_slaves_work_distribution.png)

+<center>Figure 1 - GPNL Diagram illustrating the overview of the solution</center>

 ## Communication Interfaces

 All communication is asynchronous using messages between processes, except for `term_storage` in which the module functions are used, which are blocking calls.